scandihealth/drools-wb/README.md

 ##Setting Up Build Configuration
 1. Make sure you run Windows 7 (64bit)
-2. Install Git for windows, IntelliJ IDEA 2016.3, Java JDK 8 64bit
+2. Install Git for windows, IntelliJ IDEA 2016.3.2 or newer, Java JDK 8 64bit
+    - During IDEA installation, select to download an internal JRE 8 for IDEA 64.
-    - If you have any other JDKs you must follow this guide to make sure IDEA runs under 1.8: https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under
+    If you do not, then you need to make sure IDEA 64 uses a JRE 8 using this guide: https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under
-3. Configure Maven to use our internal Artifactory maven repository
+3. Configure Maven to use our internal Scandihealth Artifactory maven repository at http://repo.scandihealth.com
    - Copy \\\sh\shares\scvcomn\LPR3\udviklersetup\settings.xml to your %USERPROFILE%\\.m2 folder (create folder if necessary)
 4. Configure Git to use long paths
    - Open a command prompt with administrator access and run: <code>git config --system core.longpaths true</code>